bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Guitar - Log

+### Day 3: Wednesday, June 13, 2018

+##Today's Progress##:  Practiced for 30 minutes.

+**Thoughts**:  Continued working on Smooth Criminal by Alien Ant Farm.
+Working on the first lick.
+Also started my right-hand picking to get up to speed.

 ### Day 2: Tuesday, June 12, 2018

 ##Today's Progress##:  Practiced for 30 minutes.